Liz McColgan: Athletics career

+Collegiate

+McColgan first attended Ricks College, where she competed in track and won an NJCAA national cross country title.
+She missed the 1984-1985 season due to academic ineligibility and then transferred to the University of Alabama to run in the NCAA system.

+Running for the Alabama Crimson Tide track and field team, McColgan won the mile run at the 1986 NCAA Division I Indoor Track and Field Championships race in a time of 4:37.73, with Tina Krebs of Clemson University second.
+However, on the weekend of May 10-11, 1986, McColgan and two other Alabama athletes were reported to have accepted prize money against NCAA rules for placing at a 10K run in Tupelo, Mississippi.
+McColgan was initially cleared in that incident due to returning the prize check before it was cashed, but later that month an investigation found she had competed in other road races compromising her amateur status, and was disqualified from NCAA events as her mile championship title was vacated.
+Her coach John Mitchell quit his job in the wake of the findings.

+Professional

 At the 1986 Commonwealth Games in Edinburgh, as Liz Lynch, she took the gold medal in the 10,000 metres, finishing nearly 12 seconds ahead of the nearest competitor and giving the host country its only gold medal in athletics.
-Earlier that year, she had won the NCAA Division I Indoor Track and Field Championships in the mile representing the University of Alabama.
 In 1987, she won a silver medal at the World Cross Country Championships in Warsaw representing Scotland (Great Britain would not send a unified team to the World Cross until 1988).
 She finished behind Annette Sergent of France but ahead of Ingrid Kristiansen.
 In September, she improved the UK 10,000m record to 31:19.82 while finishing fifth at the World Championships in Rome, in a race won by Kristiansen.

 In 1988, now competing as Liz McColgan, she improved her own UK record with 31:06.99 in July to defeat Kristiansen in Oslo.
 Almost three months later, she ran 31:08.44 to win an Olympic silver medal in the inaugural women's 10,000 metres at the Seoul Olympics.
 She was defeated by the Soviet Union's Olga Bondarenko.
 McColgan won silver in the 3,000 metres at the World Indoor Championships in 1989.
 In January 1990, she became the only Scot to successfully defend a Commonwealth title at the 1990 games in Auckland, New Zealand, when she again took the gold in the 10,000 metres, as well as bronze in the 3,000 metres.
 She missed the rest of the 1990 season due to pregnancy, giving birth to her daughter (future Olympic athlete) Eilish in November.
 Nike dropped her the moment she told them she was pregnant.